Daniel-Schroeder15/Credit_Risk_Supervised_ML/README.md

 - Evaluate the performance of machine learning models.

 I will use the imbalanced-learn library to resample the data and build and evaluate logistic regression classifiers using the resampled data.
-Please look into the Jupyter Notebook files to see the code, models, and brief summary and analysis of the models’ performance.
+Please look in the Jupyter Notebook files to see the code, models, and brief summary and analysis of the models’ performance.